Coding and Reimbursement Overview

 A full copy of the calendar and additional information from AMA can be found here.

 If you are seeking to revise or create codes, please refer to the Academy’s “Guidance to Industry and Individuals on Creating and Revising CPT Codes.”
+The document includes a description of the AMA’s criteria for codes, followed by a series of questions to guide the development of a specific code proposal.

 This section provides coding information and resources, such as billing templates, guidance on modifier usage, Medically Unlikely Edits and the National Correct Coding Initiative, to make sure that you correctly follow current procedures.
 You will also find answers to your most Frequently Asked Coding-Related Questions.
 An additional resource for addressing coding questions is the regular column in Audiology Today.
 A compilation of the coding articles from 2017-2021 is available for reference.